microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 ## Resizing Clusters
 You can resize a cluster at any time using `az batchai cluster resize` command.
 For example, the following command will resize `demoCluster` to have no nodes:

 ```bash
 $ az batchai cluster resize -n democluster -g demoGroup -t 0
 ```

 You can also switch a cluster into auto-scale mode using `az batchai cluster auto-scale` command.
-E.g. the following command will setup auto-scale mode for `demoCluster` and Batch AI will scale the cluster from 0 to 10 nodes depending on the number of running and pending jobs:
+For example, the following command will setup auto-scale mode for `demoCluster` and Batch AI will scale the cluster automatically between 0 and 10 nodes depending on the number of running and pending jobs:

 ```bash
 $ az batchai cluster auto-scale -n democluster -g demoGroup --min 0 --max 10
 ```